Proceed to contents

 Earlier data

 Until the second quarter of 2021, we presented the amount of pension assets and financial market developments in a joint “Investment Analysis” summary, which was published at the end of each quarter.
-Since then, the latest asset data have been compiled on this page, and financial market developments are supplemented by our analyst’s blog posts.
+Since then, the latest asset data have been compiled on this page.

 Press release about the situation at the end of March 2024